MapsPeople/docs/collections/_ios/v3/live-data/index.md

 permalink: /ios/v3/live-data/
 ---

 > The "Live Data" feature is in beta and subject to change.
+Current supported version is 3.10.0-beta1.
 {: .mi-warning}

 This guide gives an overview of how to work with _Live Data_ in the MapsIndoors iOS SDK.
 As opposed to _static data_, which does not change unless data is synchronized, Live Data can change in real time, and these changes can be instantly reflected on the map and in searches.